Almost 75% of Flemish population aged 20 to 64 have a job

 Very low employment rate among persons with impediment due to disabilities or prolonged health problems

-Lower employment rate among persons born outside the EU
+Lower employment rate among persons born outside the European Union

 Flemish employment rate slightly above EU average

-In 2019, the Flemish employment rate (75.5%) was distinctly higher than in the other Belgian regions.
-In the Walloon Region it stood at 64.6%; in the Brussels Capital Region at 61.7%.
+In 2020, the Flemish employment rate (74.7%) was distinctly higher than in the other Belgian regions.
+In the Walloon Region it stood at 64.6%, in the Brussels Capital Region at 61.3% and in Belgium as a whole at 70,0%.

 Employment rate: the share of working persons in the total population of a given age group, according to the provisions of the International Labour Organisation (ILO).
 Persons are considered to be working if they have performed at least one hour of paid work in the reference week or if they were not working during the reference week but had a job or business where they were temporarily absent.